ImageMagick/MagickCache/README.md

 ## Identify the Magick Cache content

-Perhaps you want to audit all the content you own:
+Perhaps you want to identify all the content you own:

 ```
 $ magick-cache -passkey passkey.txt identify /opt/magick-cache movies/image/mission-impossible/cast